scott-griffiths/bitstring/doc/fp8.rst

 This is the same as is used in the IEEE 754 standard.

 When converting to the 8-bit MX floating point formats, the behaviour of out-of-range values is determined by the ``bitstring.options.mxfp_overflow`` setting.
-By default, this equals ``'saturate'``, which means that values out of the representable range (including infinities) are set to the largest postive or negative representable value, as appropriate.
+By default, this equals ``'saturate'``, which means that values out of the representable range (including infinities) are set to the largest postive or negative finite representable value, as appropriate.
 The option can also be set to ``'overflow'``, which for the ``e4m3mxfp`` format sets out of range value to  ``nan``, and for the ``e5m2mxfp`` format sets them to ``+inf`` or ``-inf``.

 The other MX formats all behave like the ``'saturate'`` option (as they don't have infinities).
-The exception is the ``e8m0mxfp`` format, for which no rounding of any kind is done, and a ``ValueError`` will be raised.
+The exception is the ``e8m0mxfp`` format, for which no rounding of any kind is done in this implementation, and a ``ValueError`` will be raised if you try to convert a non-representable value.
 This is because the format is designed as a scaling factor, so it should generally be specified exactly.